KatrinaHoffert/easy-append/README.md

 ##Installation

+The easiest way to obtain this program is through GitHub's releases, where you can obtain a download to a compiled JAR (removing the need to do the compilation yourself).
+That download is also minimalistic -- it only includes the necessary files.
+The releases also include shell and batch scripts for running the program.

-This program requires Maven.
+Alternatively, if you download the source code (eg, by cloning this repository), this program requires Maven.
 Installation is as simple as running `mvn install` in the directory with the `pom.xml` file, and then using a command such as the one below to run the program.